Neue Nationalgalerie

-The Neue Nationalgalerie (New National Gallery) at the Kulturforum is a museum for modern art in Berlin, with its main focus on the 20th century.
+The Neue Nationalgalerie (New National Gallery) at the Kulturforum is an art museum in Berlin, Germany.
+Its main focus is on modern art from the 20th century.
 It is part of the National Gallery of the Berlin State Museums.
 The museum building and its sculpture gardens were designed by Ludwig Mies van der Rohe and opened on 15 September 1968 in what was then West Berlin south of the Tiergarten park.

 The gallery closed in 2015 for renovation.
 The work, by David Chipperfield Architects, was completed in 2021, and the museum reopened in August 2021 with an exhibition of works by American sculptor Alexander Calder.

 Architecture

 Dimensions, specifications and materials

 This interior view of the Neue Nationalgalerie's ground floor shows the play of light off the reflective floor, as well as the animated red LCD tracks on the ceiling.

 The plan of the Neue Nationalgalerie is divided into two distinct stories.
 The upper story serves as an entrance hall as well as the primary special exhibit gallery, totaling 2683 m2 of space.
 It is elevated from street level and only accessible by three flights of steps.
 Though it only comprises a small portion of the total gallery space, the exhibition pavilion stands boldly as the building's primary architectural expression.
 Eight cruciform columns, two on each length placed so as to avoid corners, support a square pre-stressed steel roof plate 1.8 meters thick and painted black.
 An 18 meter cantilever allows for ample space between the gallery's glazed façade and eight supporting columns.
 Mies' office studied this cantilever extensively in various scaled models in order to ensure its structural stability as well as the seeming flatness of the roof plate.
 The floor-to-ceiling height reaches 8.4 meters, and the space is (laid) out on a 3.6 meter square dimensional grid.
 Black anodized aluminum "egg crates" fit within the grid house lighting fixtures, with air ducts suspended above.

 The lower story serves primarily as housing for the gallery's permanent collection, though it also includes a library, offices, and a shop and café, and totals about 10000 m2 of space.
 It is three-quarters below ground so as to allow for safe storage of the artwork.
 Its sole glazed façade looks out on the museum's sloping sculpture garden and provides ample indirect interior lighting.

 A rooftop plaza further extends the museum's exhibition space.